stratum-mining/stratumprotocol.org/src/_blog/SRI-roadmap-2025.md

 Our secondary development goal centers around **close collaboration with early adopters**.
 This interaction helps us achieve two things: a better understanding of market requirements and valuable contributions from early adopters, which will accelerate the **refactoring** and **production-readiness** of the most used **roles** (applications).

 Currently, a few early adopters, despite being aware of the alpha state of  the application-level roles, have begun building on these roles.
 Several adopters are using them with the goal of launching a beta or **production-ready SV2 Pool** in 2025.
-For this reason, we’re proposing to shift from our original plan to focus solely on APIs.
+For this reason, we’re proposing to shift from our original plan to focus solely on low-level APIs.

 ![Roadmap Meme](/assets/sri-roadmap-meme.jpg)